tetratelabs/wazero/README.md

 ## Status

-wazero is an early project, so APIs are subject to change until version 1.0.

 There are two runtime configurations supported in wazero, where _JIT_ is default:

 1. _Interpreter_: a naive interpreter-based implementation of Wasm virtual machine.
 Its implementation doesn't have any platform (GOARCH, GOOS) specific code, therefore _interpreter_ can be used for any compilation target available for Go (such as `riscv64`).